A Brief History of the Central Heating System

 The Eighteenth Century

 By the eighteenth century chimneys were regarded as indispensable in Britain and hardly any buildings were put up without them.
 Even Chiswick House, which was intended to be an exact replica of an italian design by Palladio.
 At the last minute the design was modified to include 4 large chimneys on each side.
 Lord Burlington had the house built after returning from the Grand Tour of Europe, fired with an enthusiasm for Palladion architecture, but he obviously felt that comfort was more important than aesthetics.
+People were enjoying the comforts of their home, that kept them warm in the winter.

 Although well designed open fires made houses almost comfortable, this sort of heat was totally unsuitable for the tropical greenhouses that came into fashion in the eighteenth century.
 An even heat was required for the plants that was totally smoke free.
 At first the Roman system of central heating was revived.
 Fires were lit behind the greenhouse and smoke was drawn up through cavities in the walls.
 The walls became hot and this created the warmth the plants needed.